-Nielsen: iOS edges out BlackBerry as top platform in U.S., iOS and Android most desirableAlex Wagner - Deputy Managing Editor, News Desk
+Nielsen: iOS edges out BlackBerry as top platform in U.S., iOS and Android most desirableAlex Wagner - Editorial Director of News and Content

 Nielsen just released their report on the U.S. smartphone market for the month of October, and boy are the results interesting.
 Of all of the cell phone owners in America, 29.7 percent of them are carrying a smartphone with them.
 That 29.7 percent is then broken down into the various smartphone platforms, with Apple's iOS barely edging out RIM to be the most popular platform, with 27.9 percent and 27.4 percent of the market, respectively.
 Not far behind those two is Android, claiming 22.7 percent of users, while Windows Mobile has 14 percent, Symbian has 3.4 percent, Linux has 3.3 percent, and webOS in last place with 1.3 percent.